SamArgt/AudioSourceSep/README.md

 - **bss_eval_v4.py**: Evaluation of the Separation.
 Code Taken from https://github.com/sigsep/bsseval and adapted to fit our use.
 - **unittest_flow_models.py**: Test the normalizing flows implementation
 - **unittest_pipeline.py**: Test the pipeline module
+- **technique1_ncsnv2.py**: Compute sigma1 according to technique 1 in http://arxiv.org/abs/2006.09011
+- **technique2and4_ncsnv2.py**: Compute num_classes and epsilon according to techniques 2 and 4 in http://arxiv.org/abs/2006.09011

 ## Modules